-Providing Outdoor Musical Activities For the Elderly
+Providing Outdoor Musical Activities For Seniors

 Dementia Friendly Gardens

-Being outside is necessary for well-being and enjoyment of life itself and a number of Care and Nursing Homes are seeing the benefits of creating dementia friendly sensory gardens for residents and visitors to enjoy, creating little sanctuaries that appeal to all the senses through the creative use of colours, smells, textures and sounds.
+Being outside is necessary for well-being and enjoyment of life itself and a number of Care and Nursing Homes are seeing the benefits of creating dementia-friendly sensory gardens for residents and visitors to enjoy, creating little sanctuaries that appeal to all the senses through the creative use of colours, smells, textures and sounds.

 Music In the Gardens

 Music is important in all aspects of life and a crucial factor in any sensory environment.
 A musical sound garden combines the benefits of a sensory garden with playing musical instruments - an increasingly popular care home activity.
 Creating a sound garden for residents will engage their senses whilst having a little fun - an invitation to experience the outdoors in a new and fascinating way.
-Music motivates, enriches, touches, relaxes, and energises the elderly in nursing homes.
-A harmonic sound garden is to create a totally interactive outdoor soundscape, which pleases the eye, and enchants the ear.
+Music motivates, enriches, touches, relaxes, and energizes seniors in nursing homes.
+A harmonic sound garden is to create a totally interactive outdoor soundscape, which pleases the eye and enchants the ear.
 A sensory sound garden is a multi-generational attraction that lures residents and visitors to the outdoors to gather at all times of the year to play the instruments – it’s difficult to go into a sound garden and not interact with the others that are experimenting with the different sounds created by the instruments.

 Music & Therapy In The Gardens

 Much research has been carried out on the therapeutic benefits and potential that music has in nursing homes.
-It can enhance well-being and alleviate symptoms such as agitation, anxiety and depression.
-The effect of playing music can be simultaneously stimulating and soothing - stimulating the primary senses, hearing, touching and seeing can help to calm patients when they are stressed, and relax them.
+It can enhance well-being and alleviate symptoms such as agitation, anxiety, and depression.
+The effect of playing music can be simultaneously stimulating and soothing - stimulating the primary senses, hearing, touching, and seeing can help to calm patients when they are stressed, and relax them.
 At the same time, playing the instruments can provide a good environment for bonding between an Alzheimer patient and his or her therapist, or between a resident and family members.

 Music-Making For Residents, Carers and Visitors

 We know that all activities are important for residents, visitors and staff, helping to ensure a vibrant and stimulating atmosphere, relieve boredom and provide an extra sparkle to life.
 For activities directors who want to use music in their nursing home activities programs, a musical sound garden hits all the right notes.
-Music "speaks" to all of us, regardless of our language, culture, or abilities and it can be used effectively with groups and individuals in nursing homes to encourage expression of feeling and increase socialisation.
+Music "speaks" to all of us, regardless of our language, culture, or abilities and it can be used effectively with groups and individuals in nursing homes to encourage the expression of feeling and increase socialization .
 Playing music helps to improve concentration, increases mobility and coordination, it reduces tension and promotes relaxation.
 A sound garden enables residents to react and interact with their environment thus providing a healing outdoor experience.

 Visitors to the garden can compare and contrast the sounds made by different materials.
-Instruments made with timber emit pure and natural sounds, a full and rich tone which is low in pitch and very pleasing to the ear.
+Instruments made with timber emit pure and natural sounds, a full and rich tone that is low in pitch and very pleasing to the ear.
 Metal instruments produce a lovely clear note when hit, which is bright and penetrating.
-Outdoor musical instruments tuned to the pentatonic scale make playing effortless as the notes within the scale all harmonise with one another, so there are no discordant notes, compelling even the non-musical to pick up a mallet and play, producing new and original melodies each time.
+Outdoor musical instruments tuned to the pentatonic scale make playing effortless as the notes within the scale all harmonize with one another, so there are no discordant notes, compelling even the non-musical to pick up a mallet and play, producing new and original melodies each time.